getalp/PerCom2021-FL/readme.md

 There is an array of 3rd party packages that is necessary for the entirety of the scripts to run.
 It is recommended to run command "pip3 install -r requirements.txt" in your virtual environment and working directory to replicate the environments used in this experiment.

+!Note!
+Visual Studio is required to solve dependency problems when working on a Windows Machine

 ### Data Preparation
 ---
 "DATA_UCI.ipynb" and "DATA_REALWORLD_SPLITSUB.ipynb" are respectively used to prepare the UCI and REALWORLD dataset for training.
 Simply run all cells in a Jupyter notebook.
 The formatted dataset will be placed in a new directory "datasetStand"